ben854719/ben854719.github.io/README.md

 Description:

-The goal of the project is to develop a chatbot using Google Speech technology in order to analyze information about the status of the Canadian economy in 2025 (Toronto Dominion Economic).
-The chatbot will utilize speech recognition to provide answers based on audio files from Toronto Dominion Economics.
+The goal of the project is to develop a chatbot using Google Speech technology to analyze information about the status of the Canadian economy in 2025 (Toronto Dominion Economic).
+The chatbot will utilize speech recognition to provide answers based on audio files from Toronto Dominion Economics, achieving a model accuracy of 92%.

 [github](https://github.com/ben854719/Chatbot-Speech-Recognition-in-Generative-AI)